 It will negotiate an SSL connection using the OpenSSL or SSLeay libraries.
 It calls the underlying crypto libraries, allowing stunnel to support whatever cryptographic algorithms were compiled into the crypto package.

-The pfSense® package implements only a subset of the configuration options available in stunnel.
-For more advanced configurations, please consider configuring stunnel manually on the pfSense host, run it in a dedicated jail, or on a different system.
+The pfSense® software package implements only a subset of the configuration options available in stunnel.
+For more advanced configurations, please consider configuring stunnel manually on the firewall, run it in a dedicated jail, or on a different system.

 The package has two configuration screens (tabs):